mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 influence on how fast we can advance as a team.

-Starting with a strong notion of the shared culture of a team will influence interactions with the client and stakeholders.
+Starting with a strong notion of the shared culture of a team will influence interactions with the client.
 If things are left unsaid, we risk filling that space with assumptions and unwritten rules.

 So, how can those invisible parts be made visible during an introduction?
 Next